Yacine166/ProjetAnalyes/README.md

 # ProjetAnalyes
-i make in all branch main.py in this path : ProjetAnalyes/.spyproject/config \n and in each branch it represent question Q1....
+i make in all branch main.py in this path : ProjetAnalyes/.spyproject/config

+and in each branch it represent question Q1....